Manishatds/Tailori-Plugin/README.md

 'optiontemplate':'#optionstemplatename'

 We have to create template how product options will display in broswer.
-If product is Cuff then options will be straight cuff, beveled cuff...and features will be single bottom cuff, double bottom cuff....
+If product is Cuff then options will be straight cuff, beveled cuff,etc. and features will be single bottom cuff, double bottom cuff, etc.

 'optionTemplate':'#optiontemplatename'